vvandriichuk/pydantic-faker/README.md

 pip install pydantic-faker
 ```

-(Note: Until the first version is published on PyPI, you might need to install from source or wait for the official release.)

 ## Quick Start

 Define your Pydantic models in a Python file (e.g., my_models.py in your project's root directory):